Nico Hulkenberg is the unfortunate holder of some of the most unwanted records in Formula 1.

-For instance, nobody is likely to match his tally of the first 181 starts in his F1 career failing to yield a podium finish for a very long time.
-That total is 53 ahead of anyone else in history and none of the current crop of drivers are even close to half of Hulkenberg’s number.
+For instance, nobody is likely to match his tally of the 203 F1 starts from 2010 to 2023 which have failed to yield a podium finish.
+That total is more than 50 ahead of anyone else in history and none of the current crop of drivers are even close to half of Hulkenberg’s number.

 But even though these are not entries a driver would want on his CV, it does not mean they are without positives either.

-Hulkenberg clearly has plenty to offer a team, giving the impression of being a mature, articulate driver whose knowhow is a valuable asset towards making both technical and operational progress.
+Hulkenberg clearly has plenty to offer the Haas team, giving the impression of being a mature, articulate driver whose know-how is a valuable asset towards making both technical and operational progress.

 Hulkenberg took what could be perceived as the most traditional route to Formula 1, winning the secondary GP2 Series for the ART Grand Prix team in 2009 at the age of 22.

 He had tested an F1 car for Williams two years earlier and had become their reserve driver in his GP2 title-winning campaign, so it looked a natural step when the Grove team took him on for a race seat in 2010 alongside fellow new recruit Rubens Barrichello.
 Nico Rosberg had moved on to Mercedes and Kazuki Nakajima was dropped.

 Although Hulkenberg was outscored 47-22 by his much more experienced Brazilian colleague, there was one notable highlight for him – he achieved his first, and so far only, pole position at the Brazilian Grand Prix on a damp circuit.

 Unfortunately, he could not capitalise upon it in the race, losing the lead immediately to eventual winner Sebastian Vettel and falling back to finish eighth, a lap down.